 What you need to know about colors

 Colors are not only depending on personal taste.
-A color can say a lot about your brand if you do it right.
+Color can say a lot about your brand if you do it right.
 To understand this better and use it to your advantage you need to learn a bit about colors and how they work.

 Every color has a different meaning.
 You need to make sure this meaning aligns with your brand and the message you want to spread.
 Before you fix yourself on any color make sure to look up what this color stands for.